 Almost everyone at some point in their career will toy with adopting some kind of time-management system.
 Few stick with it.
 The challenge is that too many time-management systems focus too deeply on the activity level—what to do first, what to do next, what the priority order is—without paying enough attention to the bigger picture.
 Simply viewing the world through the lens of urgent vs. important is not enough.

 The bigger picture starts with understanding how you spend your time, and then considering how you want to spend your time.

 Of its nature, time is finite.
 If you are spending it on one thing, you are not spending it on another.
-Highly effective people tend to accumulate time day after day in the treasured and investment categories, and proactively fight to dwell less in the mandatory and empty time zones.
+Highly effective people tend to accumulate time day after day in the treasured and investment levels, and proactively fight to dwell less in the mandatory and empty time zones.

 Treasured time is time you hold dear.
 Where we all want to get.
 For different people it means different things:

 - Time with children or grandchildren without distractions

 - Alone time

 - Working (yes, sometimes people tell us they are at peace and fulfilled most at work)

 If you spend the rest of your time wisely, you will find yourself with more time available for treasured activities.
 Make enough money and you can retire early and do what you want with your time.
 Build the right work habits and you will get more done in fewer hours, allowing you to have more treasured time each day.

 The key to maximizing happiness and fulfillment is maximizing treasured time.